Treat the land with respect and the land in turn will look after you - Taungurung Clan

-Mansfield Shire Council recognises its responsibility as custodians of community resources.
+Mansfield Shire Council recognises its responsibility as custodian of our community’s natural resources.
 We aim to achieve maximum benefit to the community from all our resources while valuing and enhancing our natural environment.
 The environment has been recognised as a key strategic area to achieve our vision for the Mansfield Shire.

-For further information on any of the above, please contact Council's Environment Officer Damien Gerrans on 5775 8555.
+For further information on any of the above, please contact Council's Environment Officer on 5775 8555.

 There are dedicated community groups within Mansfield Shire who work tirelessly to improve the local environment.
 New members are always welcome!

 Renewable Energy Mansfield (REM) was formed to provide affordable and sustainable energy sector options, as well as to advocate for climate change action.

 REM was officially formed in November 2018.
 Immediately, this small group of volunteers set out to deliver on the actions identified in the workshop.
 REM has hosted a Mansfield Sustainable House Day and run a Heat Pump Hot Water bulk buy.
 REM members have expertise in community renewable energy and green building design.

 The REM group co-designed a Local Power Plan with MP for Indi, Helen Haines, which is just the beginning of what this group has to deliver.

 The Trust for Nature has already protected more than 80,000 hectares of bush across Victoria.
 Established under the Victorian Conservation Trust Act (1972), the Trust for Nature is the only Victorian organisation to protect bushland with land management agreements that last forever.